ampotos/dynStruct/todo/future_work.md

 	*used padding to determine inner struct ven it's not a array_struct*

-#detect array at runtime by pattern of who the data are accessed:
+#detect array at runtime by pattern of how the data are accessed:

 	The goal here is to try to avoid the confusion between array and structure whith all member having the same size.
 	These access pattern can be compiler dependent and depend of the optimization level.